cjmielke/quarantineServer/README.md

     tar -xvzf poses.tar.gz

+## Running the main server locally

 This repo is only useful for developers.
+Also see the [Client codebase](https://github.com/cjmielke/quarantineAtHome)

 After cloning, create a secrets.py file at app/initializers/secrets.py

     MYSQL_PASSWORD='its a secret'
     SECRET_KEY='somerandom1oi3n10i81203fi82eifn'